-Assume further that $A_{\Gamma_0}$ is a Bowen-Series (respectively, higher Bowen-Series) map of $\Gamma_0$.
+Assume further that $A_{\Gamma_0}$ is a Bowen--Series (respectively, higher Bowen--Series) map of $\Gamma_0$.
 To extend the notion of mateability to a group $\Gamma\in\partial\mathcal{B}(\Gamma_0)$, one needs the limit set of $\Gamma$ to carry a continuous, piecewise complex-analytic self-map $A_\Gamma$ (that is orbit equivalent to $\Gamma$) defined by the following commutative diagram:

-See \cite[\S 7.1]{mj-muk} for details and an alternative description of $A_\Gamma$ as a uniform limit of Bowen-Series (respectively, higher Bowen-Series) maps.
-The map $A_\Gamma$, if it exists, is called the \emph{Bowen-Series} (respectively, \emph{higher Bowen-Series}) map of $\Gamma$ and can be thought of as a mateable map associated with a Bers' boundary group.
+See \cite[\S 7.1]{mj-muk} for details and an alternative description of $A_\Gamma$ as a uniform limit of Bowen--Series (respectively, higher Bowen--Series) maps.
+The map $A_\Gamma$, if it exists, is called the \emph{Bowen--Series} (respectively, \emph{higher Bowen--Series}) map of $\Gamma$ and can be thought of as a mateable map associated with a Bers boundary group.

 It turns out that the existence of such a map $A_\Gamma$ imposes severe restrictions on the laminations that can be pinched.
 The next theorem says that only finitely many possibilities exist.
-We call such laminations \emph{admissible} (see Figure~\ref{induced_bs_fig} for an example of an admissible lamination in the Bowen-Series case).
+We call such laminations \emph{admissible} (see Figure~\ref{induced_bs_fig} for an example of an admissible lamination in the Bowen--Series case).